arhunsaday/arhunsaday/readme.md

 I do programming in various languages and technologies including Typescript, Go, Angular, React and much more.
 I'm passionate about software engineering, problem solving and I especially love creating all sorts of delightful products, interfaces, and interactions.

-If you're interested, you can take a look at some of my <a href="https://jeusto.com/projects">personal projects</a> or read my <a href="https://jeusto.com/blog">blog</a>.
+If you're interested, you can take a look at some of my <a href="https://jeusto.com/projects">personal projects</a>.
 If you have a question, or want to collaborate, feel free to <a href="mailto:arhunsad@gmail.com">email</a> me or contact me through one of the links above.